 “There is no doubt of the benefits a low GI diet has in reducing the risk of type II diabetes and heart disease, and its importance for weight management.
 The challenge now is to educate people on how to adopt a low GI diet, how to make simple swaps that could improve their health and make it easy for shoppers to identify low GI foods by using the GI Symbol.

 “We will see a ripple effect from this summit with a greater international focus on low GI foods at a public health level, which will in turn drive consumer demand for easily identified low GI foods.”

-For interviews of the scientists who spoke at the Summit: www.youtube.com/user/GlycemicIndexSummit
+For interviews with the scientists who spoke at the Summit, visit: www.youtube.com/user/GlycemicIndexSummit